How to make no-bake chocolate energy balls with rolled oats, fruits, and nuts

 - Dip the balls into the bowl full of oats.

 That’s it!
+I hope you enjoyed reading this recipe and find the information really useful, on FactRetriever you can find many more interesting food facts.
 You can now start munching on these sweet treats.
 You may also place the balls in an airtight container and store them in the fridge, where they can stay safe for consumption for a month.